cyrielladriere/audio-environmental-monitoring/README.md

 # Audio-based Environmental Monitoring for Edge Devices

 This repo contains code for my master thesis: **Audio-based Environmental Monitoring for Edge Devices**.
 The thesis focuses on neural network compression, specifically for the audio environmental monitoring domain.
 A variety of CNN models can be trained using this neural network compression framework.
 For the thesis, I compressed 2 models: MobileNetV2 and CNN14.
 Both models have already been pre-trained on AudioSet.
-The models have been fine-tuned on the DCASE 2019 task 2 dataset and are used for audio tagging.
+The models have been fine-tuned on the DCASE 2019 task 2 curated dataset and are used for audio tagging.

 ## Environments (WIP)